priyaaank/roadtripp/_trips/leh-ladakh-adventure.md

         caption: "Passing by Albert Hall"
     accommodation:
       name: "Fairfield by Mariott, Bani Park, Jaipur"
+      location: "Fairfield by Mariott, Bani Park, Jaipur"
+      rating: 3
-      notes: "Comfortable and clean rooms but a bit too small for 2 kids and 2 adults.
+      review: "Comfortable and clean rooms but a bit too small for 2 kids and 2 adults.
 Service was good, apart from size they were value for money"
+    places_to_eat:
+      - name: "Lassiwala"
+        location: "Lassiwala ®️ Kishan lal Govind Narain Agarwal, Jaipur"
+        comment: "Fantastic Lassi.
+Take the big one.
+Might have flavors to try.
+But original itself was great"
+      - name: "Roadside Pani puri, next to Laxmi Chat Bhandar"
+        location: "Laxmi Chat Bhandar, Link Road, Jaipur"
+        comment: "Delicious Pani Puri and chat"
+    additional_considerations: "A new ring road around Jaipur help us beat city traffic while entering the city.
+We took that from Sitapura industrial area"

   - day: 9
     title: "Detours, Dhabas & the Road to Chandigarh"